 These cases can be difficult to prove, especially when the deceased was not able to give an account of the events that transpired before passing.
 Nevertheless, our attorneys have the resources and experience needed to investigate the cause of a car wreck or truck accident and determine who should be held liable.
 Despite the difficulties the case may present, our lawyers fight hard to see that justice is done and that our clients are compensated appropriately.

 Alabama wrongful death law is different from Florida law or other states in the nation.
 Rather than compensating the surviving family members for their loss, wrongful death damages in Alabama are punitive in nature, meant to punish the wrongdoer for causing the death of another through negligence or misconduct.
 These cases must be approached differently from personal injury claims; it takes a measure of knowledge, skill, and dedication to develop a persuasive case for damages in an Alabama wrongful death lawsuit.

 Help from Experienced Florida and Alabama Wrongful Death Attorneys

-At the Law Offices of J.J.
-Talbott, we represent victims and families in personal injury and wrongful death actions in Pensacola, Fort Walton Beach, and throughout the Florida panhandle and southern Alabama.
+At the Law Offices of Talbott, Lampert, and Stoner, P.A., we represent victims and families in personal injury and wrongful death actions in Pensacola, Fort Walton Beach, and throughout the Florida panhandle and southern Alabama.
 If you lost a loved one due to the negligence or wrongful conduct of another, contact our office to speak with an attorney about holding the responsible party accountable for their actions and making sure you are not burdened with financial losses.